Integrat-edCircuit/qelectrotech-doc/source/users/folio/title_block/title_block_edit.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     1. Select **Project > Project properties > New folio** menu item to display `default folio properties`_ from `project`_.
-    2. Go to `title block informations`_ and select the title block which should be edited.
+    2. Go to `title block information`_ and select the title block which should be edited.
     3. Select the option **Edit this template** to display `title block editor`_.

         .. figure:: ../../images/qet_project_prop_new_folio_title_block_options.png